jmfrank63/cloudian-ansible-baremetal/README.md

    - `dhcp`
    - `ansible` >= 2.5
    - `python-netaddr`
  - Always first perform an `ansible-playbook` which includes the installer node.
-Subsequent runs can be any DC or nodes
+Subsequent runs can be limited to any DC or nodes

 ## Instructions
 - Clone this repository